Chat Commands & Cursor-Based Editing

 Manual references still work perfectly alongside Auto-Context.
 If you mention a note using wikilinks, Nova prioritizes that content.

-- Use the methodology from [[Research Notes]] to improve this
+Use the methodology from [[Research Notes]] to improve this Pull context from a linked document

 Managing Context